 Market risks to which the Company is exposed include unfavorable movements in commodity prices, interest rates, and foreign exchange rates.
-As at March 31, 2015, the Company has no producing assets and holds the majority of its cash in secure, Canadian dollar-denominated deposits.
+As at June 30, 2015, the Company has no producing assets and holds the majority of its cash in secure, Canadian dollar-denominated deposits.
 Consequently, its exposure to these risks has been significantly reduced, but as the Company redeploys its cash, exposure to these risks may increase.
 The objective of the Company is to mitigate exposure to these risks while maximizing returns.

 The Company may from time-to-time own available-for-sale marketable securities, in the mineral resource sector.
 Changes in the future pricing and demand of commodities can have a material impact on the market value of the investments.
 The nature of such investments is normally dependent on the invested company being able to raise additional capital to further develop and to determine the commercial viability of its resource properties.
-Management mitigates the risk of loss resulting from this concentration by monitoring the trading value of the investments on a regular basis.

-i) Interest rate risk
+Management mitigates the risk of loss resulting from this concentration by monitoring the trading value of the investments on a regular basis i) Interest rate risk

-As at March 31, 2015, the Company's exposure to movements in interest rates was limited to potential decreases in interest income from changes to the variable portion of interest rates for its cash.
+As at June 30, 2015, the Company's exposure to movements in interest rates was limited to potential decreases in interest income from changes to the variable portion of interest rates for its cash.
 Market interest rates in Canada are at historically low levels, so management does not consider the risk of interest rate declines to be significant, but should such risks increase, the Company may mitigate future exposure by entering into fixed-rate deposits.
-A 1% change in the interest rate, with other variables unchanged, would not significantly affect the Company.
+A 1% change in the interest rate, with other variables unchanged, would affect the Company by an annualized amount of interest equal to approximately \$2,800.